bramsteenbergen/ProductManagar/README.md

 *products/getproduct/<ID>* Lists a single product in the database. <br>
 *products/updateproduct/<ID>* Allows you to update a specified product via POST function. <br>
 *products/deleteproduct/<ID>* Allows you to delete a specified product. <br>

+In order to deploy the server you can just execute the following command in the folder containing manage.py:

+*python manage.py runserver*